DragonSenses/visionize/architectural-decision-log.md

 *Visualize* and *realize* your vision with Visionize, a task management app that will help you reach your goals.

-Inspired by the [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) developmentt process, allows users to vieew their progress and process, from start to finish.
+Inspired by the [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) development process, allows users to vieew their progress and process, from start to finish.

+Currently, this project is just a way to learn and implement and practice skills and is not meant for commercial use.
+Certain design decisions made here favor ease of development over costs in service (e.g., Clerk as authentication as a service as opposed to a self-hosting solution) so may not be lucrative in the long-term.
+See section on [commercial feasibility](#commercial-feasibility) for more discussion on service pricing, commercial feasaibility, and alternatives to improve it.

 ## Specifications